jcaillon/valet/tests.d/1102-self-build/results.approved.md

 CMD_ARGUMENTS_NAME_showCommandHelp=([0]="commands?...")
 CMD_ARGUMENTS_NAME_this=([0]="commands?...")
 CMD_COMMANDS_DESCRIPTION_this=([0]="Show the help this program or of a specific command."
 [1]="Re-build the menu of valet from your commands."
 [2]="Open the configuration file of Valet with your default editor."
 [3]="Download the required binaries for valet."
 [4]="A command that only for testing valet core functions."
 [5]="A command that only for testing valet core functions."
 [6]="A command that only for testing valet core functions."
 [7]="Release a new version of valet."
 [8]="The command run after the installation of Valet to setup the tool."
 [9]="Test your valet custom commands."
 [10]="Update valet using the latest release on GitHub.")
-CMD_COMMANDS_MENU_BODY=$'help                  \tShow the help this program or of a specific command.\nself build            \tRe-build the menu of valet from your commands.\nself release          \tRelease a new version of valet.\nself setup            \tThe command run after the installation of Valet to setup the tool.\nself test             \tTest your valet custom commands.\nself update           \tUpdate valet using the latest release on GitHub.'
+CMD_COMMANDS_MENU_BODY=$'help                  \tShow the help this program or of a specific command.\nself build            \tRe-build the menu of valet from your commands.\nself test             \tTest your valet custom commands.\nself update           \tUpdate valet using the latest release on GitHub.'
 CMD_COMMANDS_NAME_this=([0]="help" [1]="self build" [2]="self config" [3]="self download-binaries" [4]="self mock1" [5]="self mock2" [6]="self mock3" [7]="self release" [8]="self setup" [9]="self test" [10]="self update")
 CMD_COMMAND_selfBuild="self build"
 CMD_COMMAND_selfConfig="self config"